 Where to stay: Hotel Oasis

-After spending a couple of days in La Paz, continue driving to Loreto, a hidden gem of Baja California.
+After spending a couple of days in La Paz, continue driving to Loreto, a hidden gem of the region.

-Loreto was one of my favorite stops during the Baja California road trip.
-Loreto has an interesting history and a beautiful church located in the Old Town.
+Loreto was one of my favorite stops in the region.
+The town has an interesting history and a beautiful church located in the Old Town.
 It’s a perfect place to take a break and enjoy a slower pace of life after being on the road for a couple of days.

 If you have enough time, spend more than a day in Loreto because there is too much to do here.
 Like the rest of Baja California, Loreto offers top-notch opportunities for wildlife watching, but there’s also plenty of culture here.